A Jedi's Fight - A Star Wars Fan Fiction Story

 "You will be treated fairly, sir, if you cooperate.
 I have the orders to get you proper meals and drinks."

-"Now, get out!"
-Whain snarled again.
-He jumped to his feet and walked over to the sofa.
-The chain at his ankle was long enough to allow him as much freedom as he needed to make use of the furniture.
+"Leave me," Doran snapped.
+He rose and walked over to the nearest sofa.
+The chain at his ankle was long enough to allow him as much freedom as he needed to make use of any of the furniture.

 The droid was about to leave, as Whain remembered he wanted a drink.